qchenevier/MBA_memoire/doc/action_actor.md

 Those Algorithms have all been generated thanks to Machine Learning.

 Machine Learning is the ability to accurately perform new, unseen tasks, built on known properties learned from training or historic data [@VanGeest2014].
 Machine Learning Algorithms are Meta-Algorithms, in a sense that they are Algorithms that create other Algorithms.
-Machine Learning Algorithms create automatically new Algorithms from Data, trying to reduce the error rate on a specific algorithmic task, much like a biologic entity (Human or Animal) would do.
+In other Machine Learning Algorithms create automatically new Algorithms from Data, trying to reduce the error rate on a specific algorithmic task, much like a biologic entity (Human or Animal) would do through learning.
 Humans have transcribed in Machine Learning Algorithms the most basic way how Humans derive Knowledge from Information.
 Machine Learning is able to create an Algorithm by looking at Data.

-#### Human Knowledge is trivialized by Algorithms (Analytics / AI & Deep learning): Human Knowledge value is shifting
+#### Algorithms encroaching Human Knowledge workers skills

 In less controlled environment than games, Machine Learning is getting good results in more and more scientific fields: Character Recognition in the early 90s, Speech Recognition in the 2010s, Computer Vision in 2014 and now Natural Language Processing (see Yann Lecun's [post on facebook](https://www.facebook.com/yann.lecun/posts/10154498539442143)).
 Those results are deemed good becase those algorithms are much faster and on par with humans' accuracy on those increasingly complex tasks: